Frequently Asked Questions

 PO Box 3598

 Yes.
 When you make your donation online, you will see a confirmation page and receive an email confirmation, either one of which may be used as an official receipt (sometimes you may have to check your Junk folder to retrieve the receipt).
-If you mail in your contribution, we will send you a confirmation letter or postcard or email which you can expect within 1-2 weeks of your contribution.
-Please note that online donations can not be allocated to an LP (all online donations are processed through the National Office).
+If you mail in your contribution, we will send you a confirmation postcard or email which you can expect within 1-2 weeks of your contribution.
+Please note, the Donate button on the website should not be used for credit card donations to a Local Program, as those funds are processed through the national office (SOI) and do not come 100% to NH.
 If you have any questions, about your receipt, please contact Emily Kunelius.

 SpeSpecial Olympics New Hampshire, Inc. is recognized as tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 Most donations are 100% tax-deductible (exceptions include donations where you receive something for your gift, like admission to a ticketed event or purchase of an auction item).
 Our Federal Tax ID number or Employer Identification Number (EIN) is 23-7207522.
 Donations made outside the United States may not be tax deductible.